 Section 3.
 If an employee is required to provide service during a scheduled lunch break the employee and Supervisor may work together to offset the hour within the work week.

-Section 4.
-A regular work week shall consist of five regular work-days, Monday through Friday inclusive, totaling 40 hours.
-With positions in the Family Resource Specialist class hired after 1991, the Employer may designate an alternative work week consisting of five consecutive work-days, Saturday through Friday, totaling 40 hours.

 Section 5.
 To promote, assist, and recognize the importance of work, family/life balance:

-All employees may request alternate work schedules including but not limited to four 10-hour days.
+All employees may request alternate work schedules including but not limited to four, 10-hour days.
 A request may be denied by management.
 Management will explain in writing why such a request was denied and submit it to the employee.
 With management approval, part-time employees may alter designated work schedules within any given pay period.

 If either the supervisor or employee wishes to end an alternative work schedule developed pursuant to subsection A, immediately above, they shall give the other 10 working days-notice.

 Section 6.
 Call-out Service.
-Compensation for call-out work will be made in the same manner the employee is compensated for other overtime work.
+Call-out work is compensated for one and one-half hours for every hour of call-out time reported on the timesheet.
+Employees shall report time as either paid time or call-out nonexempt time.

+Subsection 1.
 Call-out work that requires an employee to travel to the work site while the employee is not in a period of scheduled on-call service will be compensated at a minimum of two hours of work time.

+Subsection 2.
 Call-out work that requires an employee to use a telephone, cell phone or computer to answer and respond to problems or complaints while the employee is in a period of scheduled on-call service will only be considered call-out work if it involves:

 More than 15 minutes per incident, or;